awsdocs/aws-server-migration-service-user-guide/doc_source/HyperV.md

       Please enter your option [1-5]:
       ```

-   You will need to enter this IP address in procedures below\.
+   You need to enter this IP address in later procedures\.

 1. \[Optional\] Configure a static IP address for the connector\.
 This prevents you from having to reconfigure the trusted hosts lists on your LAN each time DHCP assigns a new address to the connector\.

    In the **Reconfigure your network** menu, enter option **2**\.
 This displays a form to supply network settings:

    For each field, provide an appropriate value and press Enter\.
-You should output similar to the following:
+You should see output similar to the following:

    ```
    Setting up static IP: